abulka/snap-python-hello/README.md

     squashfs-root/bin/python
     squashfs-root/bin/python3
     squashfs-root/bin/python3.9
-    squashfs-root/main.py
-    squashfs-root/requirements.txt
+    squashfs-root/src/main.py
     etc.

-After installation, check
+After installation

     $ ls /snap/andy-snap-python-hello/

-to see what is copied to your file system from the .snap file - this is what is being ultimately run.
+to see what is actually being copied to your file system from the .snap file - this is what is being ultimately run.